January 11, 1934

 OUR MISSION

 The same story can be told in a multitude of ways.
 Likewise, history is a narrative that's constantly rewritten.The Seawright Historical Society (SHS) is a dedicated circle of historians and associates based at Westcote University and other leading research institutions.
 After the Seawright Line disappeared in the 1920s, most information about its fleets and the individuals involved in the company were lost.
-Rival companies, such as the Northeast Atlantic Line completely bought out the shares of the SL by 1929.
 Alongside the company's liquidation, much of its documents and history were either destroyed or hidden.With a number of competitors and allies alike, remaining media reveals conflicting views on the endeavors of the Seawright Line, the Seawright family, and those involved in the disaster- particularly in Westcote University's home base of St. Imber.
 Our aim is to obtain a wide variety of resources in order to provide a critical, unbiased view of history to preserve the legacy of this once great, yet enigmatic shipping empire.

 Due to the previously classified nature of the content that the SHS publishes, many contributors have decided to remain anonymous.
 Credits will be given when applicable.